physimals/quantiphyse/FEATURES.md

 ## Visualisation

- - Axial, coronal and sagittal views
+ - Axial, coronal and sagittal linked views
  - ROI overlay
  - Overlay maps for the entire image or constrained to the ROI
  - Switching between multiple overlays
  - Dynamic signal enhancment visualisation
  - individual voxel curve analysis
  - Multivoxel curve analysis
+ - Contrast and brightness adjustment
+ - Zooming using right mouse button
+ - Scrolling through volume using mouse wheel
+ - Exporting a window as a jpg or a number of other image formats

 ## IO